 When your shoulder joint is severely damaged by arthritis, trauma, or other serious conditions, you may need total shoulder replacement surgery to relieve pain and regain function.
 As a board-certified orthopedic surgeon, Brent J. Morris, MD, has significant experience in total shoulder replacement surgery.
-If you’re interested in this procedure, contact his Houston, office today to schedule a consultation or use the convenient online scheduling system to book your appointment.
+If you’re interested in this procedure, contact his Lexington, KY office today to schedule a consultation.

 Total shoulder replacement is a surgical procedure in which Dr. Morris replaces your shoulder joint with a prosthetic one.
 The goal of the procedure is to alleviate pain and help you use your shoulder normally again.

 Your shoulder joint is a large ball-and-socket joint composed of bones, muscles, tendons, and ligaments.
 In a total shoulder replacement, Dr. Morris replaces the shoulder’s socket with a prosthetic cup.
 He also replaces the humeral head with a metal ball.
 Once Dr. Morris has removed the damaged parts of your shoulder and replaced them, you should experience less pain and eventually regain mobility.

 Total shoulder replacement is usually necessary when you have severe damage in your shoulder joint that causes ongoing pain.
 In most cases, Dr. Morris recommends total shoulder replacement only when less invasive treatment options have been unsuccessful at relieving pain.

 Most people who have total shoulder replacement surgery have a history of arthritis or fractures that caused permanent damage to parts of the shoulder joint.
 Before recommending shoulder surgery, Dr. Morris may ask you to attempt to relieve your pain with physical therapy and medication if you have one of these conditions.